weidagang/typing-js/README.md

 ```Javascript
 tuple(int(1,1000), bool, str(1,50), tuple(str, str))
 ```
-can be used to match employee record
+can be used to match the employee record
 ```Javascript
 [123, true, 'todd', ['1354-0013-628', 'CD 5037']]
 ```